Overview of the remote diagnostic procedure using 5G connected ambulance

 - Speeding up diagnoses for patients and potentially reducing the number of ambulance and A&E (accident and emergency) department visits

-In particular, being able to perform diagnoses remotely means a doctor or clinician could determine an appropriate care pathway without necessarily having to see someone in hospital.
+In particular, being able to perform diagnoses remotely means a doctor or clinician could determine an appropriate care pathway without necessarily having to see someone in the hospital.